 WHAT TO SAVE IN YOUR CLIENT

-In most cases your on-premise application has to locally save some license data.
+Your on-premise application has to locally save (some) license data.
 Make sure to properly encrypt them, in order to avoid easy manipulation.

 Obviously, your application needs to locally save the entered license key.